PrototypeZ/SaveState/README.md

 ## FAQ

-+ Q: SaveState 支持 Instant Run 吗？
++ Q: Does SaveState supports Instant Run?

-  A: 是的，基于 Transform API, 所以支持。
+  A: Yes，it's based on Transform API, so no problem。

-+ Q: 需要配置 Proguard 混淆规则吗？
++ Q: Do I need to add any Proguard rules for release?

-  A: 没有使用任何反射，不需要额外配置。
+  A: No, there's no reflection, so you are safe to use Proguard.

-+ Q: SaveState 性能如何？
++ Q: What about the performance of SaveState?

-  A: 当前版本基于编译时字节码修改以及 AnnotationProcessor，所以运行时性能几乎和手写是一样的，编译时因为插入了额外的任务，会稍微影响编译速度，但是根据实测，这点影响是可以忽略不计的。

-+ Q: SaveState 大吗？会影响打包出来 APK 大小吗？

-  A: SaveState 主要工作都在编译时完成，运行时没有任何依赖，不用担心影响 APK 大小。
+  A: It's based on byte code transforming and annotation processor, so the runtime performance is as good as other compiled code written by you.
+  It will only have a little influence on the compile time, but I think it can be ignored.

++ Q: What about the size of SaveState?
+How much will it increase the APK size?

+  A: SaveState do all the jobs at compile time，it doesn't have any runtime dependency, so it won't increase your APK size.

 ## LICENSE